-Just as we started to see results in both the improved physical appearance of the office and the improved performance in the monthly business reports, a cloud of negativity started to permeate the air of the office.
+Just as we started to see results in the improved physical appearance of the office and the improved performance in the monthly business reports, a cloud of negativity started to permeate the air of the office.

 Unconsciously, I kept looking at the door, wondering what was being said.
 Wondering if the discussion was about me.
 Wondering how it was possible that they had so much to say, that caused the meeting to last for two and a half hours.
-And when the meeting concluded, the participants walked out of the room with a look of exhaustion, some disheveled, some wiping tears and some smirking.
+Finally, when the meeting concluded, the participants walked out of the room with a look of exhaustion, some disheveled, some wiping tears and some smirking.
 It was clear that the conversation exceeded discussion of parties and coffee pots.
 There was something more emotion driven and raw that occurred during that meeting.
 And more importantly to me at that moment, none of the managers were there to offer a defense of any accusations leveled against us.

 After the meeting with the staff, Vince called the division managers into a meeting to discuss his interaction with those staff members.
 As we sat around the table, the tension in the air was palpable.
 We were all anxiously waiting to hear the feedback from our leader.

 Vince took a deep breath, looked around the table and slowly began speaking.
-Because I’ve known him for over twenty years, I could tell that what he was about to say was causing him some great distress.
+Because I’ve known him for over twenty years, I could tell that what he was about to say was causing him some distress.
 But as the leader that I know and respect, I knew that he would continue, even in the face of adversity.

 The managers sat at the table and listened to Vince and his suggestions for improving employee morale.
 And at the conclusion of the meeting, Vince and I walked back to my office.
-Because I’ve known him for years, we closed the door and discussed the situation very candidly.
+Because of our strong work relationship, we closed the door and discussed the situation very candidly.